 All regular, full-time employees may take up to one (1) day off with pay to attend the funeral of a close, non-family member.
 This time off will be considered by the employee's supervisor on a case-by-case basis.
 The pay for time off will be prorated for a part-time employee if the funeral occurs on a scheduled work day.
 The supervisor should confirm that the time is recorded accurately on the timecards.
 The Company may require verification of the need for the leave.

 Additional Time Off:

 The Company understands the deep impact that death can have on an individual or a family, therefore additional non-paid time off may be granted.
 The employee may make arrangements with his or her supervisor for an additional four unpaid days off in the instance of the death of an immediate family member.
-Additional unpaid time off may be granted depending on the circumstances such as distance and the individuals responsibility for funeral arrangements, and the employee's responsibility for taking care of the estate of the deceased.
+Additional unpaid time off may be granted depending on the circumstances such as distance, the individual's responsibility for funeral arrangements, and the employee's responsibility for taking care of the estate of the deceased.

 Susan Heathfield makes every effort to offer accurate, common-sense, ethical Human Resources management, employer, and workplace advice both on this website, and linked to from this website, but she is not an attorney, and the content on the site, while authoritative, is not guaranteed for accuracy and legality, and is not to be construed as legal advice.